jackachulian/jackachulian/README.md

 -  [Mana Cycle](https://store.steampowered.com/app/2864390/Mana_Cycle/).
 Originally made for TSA Video Game Design competition.
 An indie game by me and 2 other fellow classmates from high school.
 Released and self-published on Steam in Summer 2024.
 -  Plenty of other games with varying amounts of development time.
 Many are made for game jams (hackathon-like events but for games).
 My games released on itch.io can be found [on my itch.io page](https://jackachulian.itch.io).
 -  Some of my best Unity game jam games: [Slay Yourself](https://infinityjka.itch.io/slay-yourself), [Scaleton](https://jackachulian.itch.io/scaleton), [Morpho Builder](https://infinityjka.itch.io/gmtk2024)
+-  Currently working on a large Action RPG project, codenamed Expedition
 #### Godot
 - [Which Witch?](https://github.com/jackachulian/CougarJams2024) for the SIUE Cougar Jam 2024, developed in 36 hours with a team of 3 others
 - [Expedition](https://github.com/jackachulian/Infinity-Realm-Expedition), a large 3d top-down action RPG project in Godot I'm working on